tobiasstaeuble/tobiasstaeuble.github.io/content/_index.md

 - Familiar with the **Microsoft 365 Power Platform**
 - Frontend development experience with **React** and **Vue.js**
 - Casual experience with **Rust**, **C++** and **PowerShell**
-- Microsoft Certified (Microsoft Certified: Azure Developer Associate, Microsoft Certified: Azure Fundamentals)
+- Microsoft Certified (Azure Developer Associate, Azure Fundamentals)